-As far as attitudes are concerned, almost half of the participants demonstrated positive attitude towards coronavirus in our research.
-People age between 25–45 year, females, living in urban areas, having Indian ethnicity, had tertiary education, and monthly income between RM 4, 850 and 10,959 were less likely to have a positive attitude against COVID-19.
-Women may also seek a greater understanding of COVID-19 to overcome the greater sensitivity to danger and attendant stress reported in women than men [17].[52]
+As far as attitudes are concerned, almost half of the participants demonstrated positive attitude towards coronavirus in our cross-sectional research.
+People aged 25-45, women, urban people, Indian ethnicity, tertiary education, and monthly income between RM 4, 850, and 10,959 are less likely to have a positive attitude against COVID-19.
+Women may also seek a greater understanding of COVID-19 to overcome the greater sensitivity to danger and attendant stress reported in women than men [17].
+The WHO South-East Asia region country profile and the IEDCR COVID-19 update states that the number of deaths is higher among elderly persons, males, and those with pre-existing co-morbidities in Bangladesh [52].

 Whereas non-Malaysian, students, married, and having >8 family members were more likely to have a positive attitude against COVID-19.
 In the previous Malaysian survey, similar results were found that 83% of participants had favorable attitudes towards the regulation of COVID-19 and the attitudes markedly correlated with age, religion and profession [1].
-However, some of the studies showed negative emotions like panic and anxiety during a pandemic that could influence their attitudes.[51], [53][51], [54]
+However, some of the studies showed negative emotions like panic and anxiety during a pandemic that could influence their attitudes [51,53].
+One study in China showed fear related to age concerning knowledge and occupation, while another study completed in India reported that 80% of people in need of mental health care for COVID-19 experienced fear, anxiety, and depression [51,54].

 Despite of the Ministry of health emphasis on the general public to practice COVID-19 preventive measures, in our study above half of the participants showed good practice level towards COVID-19.
 Our study also highlighted that age >45 years, female gender, urban residents, Indian ethnicity, non-Malaysian, higher education, students, ever married, have 5–8 family members and monthly> RM 10,960 were more likely to have good practice and all are significant to COVID-19 preventive measures in Malaysia.
-In previous study conducted at Malaysia also showed that significant association between good practice towards COVID-19 and age, gender, region and occupation [1].
-Hence, these findings suggest that health education interventions targeting particular groups such as younger people, men, people with low education, people with a monthly income of less than RM 10,960, rural residents, and ethnic groups other than Indian should be designed in order to improve COVID-19 awareness, which can play vital role in improving the practice of individual’s preventive attitudes [1], [12], [16].
+By systematic review we observed that, a study conducted at Malaysia also showed that significant association between good practice towards COVID-19 and age, gender, region and occupation [1].
+Hence, these findings suggest that health education interventions targeting particular groups such as younger people, men, people with low education, people with a monthly income of less than RM 10,960, rural residents, and ethnic groups other than Indian should be designed in order to improve COVID-19 awareness, which can play vital role in improving the practice of individual’s preventive attitudes [1,12,16].
 It is common consensus that a more educated population about any given disease will comply better with the preventive and treatment measures [55].
 In our research, we also discovered that people who had positive practice toward COVID-19 had higher levels of knowledge and higher chances of having an appropriate attitude.
-Similar findings have been observed in similar KAP surveys for COVID-19 [1], [56]–[59].[38][60][51]
+Similar findings have been observed in similar KAP surveys for COVID-19 [1,56–59].
+Women more likely to wear a mask when leaving home compared with men [38].
+However, men were also less likely to go to a crowded place compared with women; this result contradicted the finding of a previous study that men were more likely to engage in risk-taking behavior [60].
+Our finding is consistent with that of a study conducted in China [51] that found a significant association between men and potentially dangerous practices toward COVID-19, including going to a crowded place during the pandemic or not wearing a mask when leaving home.